theorib/food-recipe-app-vanilla-javascript/README.md

 This is the final project from ["The Complete JavaScript Course 2024: From Zero to Expert!"](https://www.udemy.com/course/the-complete-javascript-course/) that I completed on July 4th 2023.

 I have written all the JavaScript code for this app, usually writting code upfront on my own and then watching the course instructions.
-All css and proposed markup was written by the instructor [Jonas Schmedtmann](https://codingheroes.io/) and I don't claim any credit for it.
+All CSS and proposed markup was written by the instructor [Jonas Schmedtmann](https://codingheroes.io/) and I don't claim any credit for it.
+The app is **_not styled for mobile_**, only desktop.

 This is a recipe app that allows users to: